 Current Assistantship Opportunities

-Recruiting new graduate mBiome cohort researching microbiomes in all contexts!
+Recruiting new graduate Microbiome Center cohort researching microbiomes in all contexts!

-The Penn State Microbiome Center is recruiting Ph.D. and M.S. fellows to a unique cohort (mBiome) to start Fall 2020, focused on microbiome research across the university.
-Through activities associated with the Microbiome Center, the mBiome Fellows will engage in interdisciplinary research discussions and trainings.
+The Penn State Microbiome Center is recruiting Ph.D. and M.S. fellows to start in Fall 2023, focused on microbiome research across the university.
+Through activities associated with the Microbiome Center, graduate students will engage in interdisciplinary research discussions and trainings and have an opportunity to obtain a first-in-kind Dual-Title Degree in the Microbiome Sciences (check with specific graduate programs for availability).
 The goal of the trainings will be to increase technical skills in microbiome research and professional development to spur students to create the graduate programs and careers they desire.

 For additional information contact the faculty listed with the positions below or the Director of the Microbiome Center.

-The Davenport Lab is seeking Ph.D. students to start in either the 2020 or 2021 academic year interested in investigating the relationship between humans and our microbiomes using a genomic perspective.
+The Davenport Lab is seeking Ph.D. students to start in the 2023 academic year interested in investigating the relationship between humans and our microbiomes using a genomic perspective.
 Projects available include both evolutionary and medical questions.
 Our lab uses a mix of wet-lab and computational techniques.
 Please see the research and openings descriptions on the lab website or contact Emily for more information.